Carpathian Ruthenia during World War II: Territorial dispute

 A Czechoslovak delegation under František Němec was dispatched to the area which was to mobilize the liberated local population to form a Czechoslovak army and to prepare for elections in cooperation with recently established national committees.
 However, loyalty to a Czechoslovak state was tenuous in Carpathian Ruthenia.
 The Czechoslovak government-in-exile led by President Edvard Beneš issued a proclamation in April 1944 excluding from political participation former collaborationist Hungarians, Germans, and the Russophile Ruthenian followers of Andrej Brody and the Fencik Party (who had collaborated with the Hungarians).
 This amounted to approximately one-third of the population.
-Another one-third was communist, leaving one-third of the population presumably sympathetic to the Czechoslovak Republic.
+Another one-third was communist, leaving one-third of the population as neutral.

 Upon arrival in the territory, the Czechoslovak delegation set up headquarters in Khust and on 30 October issued a mobilization proclamation.
 Soviet military forces prevented both the printing and the posting of the Czechoslovak proclamation and proceeded instead to organize the local population.
 Protests from Beneš's government-in-exile went unheeded.
 Soviet activities led much of the local population to believe that Soviet annexation was imminent.
 The Czechoslovak delegation was also prevented from establishing a cooperative relationship with the local national committees promoted by the Soviets.

 On 19 November, the communists, meeting in Mukachevo, issued a resolution requesting separation of the territory and the incorporation into the Ukrainian Soviet Socialist Republic.
-On November 26, the Congress of National Committees unanimously accepted the resolution of the communists.
+On 26 November the Congress of National Committees unanimously accepted the resolution of the communists.
 The Congress elected the National Council and instructed that a delegation be sent to Moscow to discuss union.
 The Czechoslovak delegation was asked to leave the area.

 Negotiations between the Czechoslovak government and Moscow ensued.
 Both Czech and Slovak communists encouraged Beneš to resign on the territory.
 The Soviet Union agreed to postpone annexation until the postwar period to avoid compromising Beneš's policy based on the pre-Munich frontiers.

 After World War II, in June 1945, Czechoslovakia and the Soviet Union signed a treaty ceding Carpathian-Ruthenia to the Soviets.
-The inhabitants - Czechs, Slovaks and Rusyns - were given the choice of Czechoslovak or Soviet citizenship.
+The Czech, Slovak and Rusyn inhabitants were given the choice of Czechoslovak or Soviet citizenship.
 In 1946, the area became part of the Ukrainian Soviet Socialist Republic, as the Zakarpattia Oblast ('Transcarpathian Oblast').

 Impact on Hungarian population

 The end of the war was a cataclysm for the ethnic Hungarian population of the area: 10,000 fled before the arrival of Soviet forces.
 Many of the remaining adult men (25,000) were deported to the Soviet Union; about 30% of them died in Soviet gulags.
-As a result of war losses, emigration and extermination of Hungarian Jews, the Hungarian-speaking population of Carpathian Ruthenia decreased from 161,000 in 1941 (Hungarian census) to 66,000 in 1947 (Soviet census); the low 1947 number is doubtless in part a result of Hungarians' fear to declare their true nationality.
+Deportation of the Hungarian and German adult male population started from 17 November 1944 to the Szolyva (Svalyava) concentration camp.
+Ethnic cleansing among Ruthenians started soon.
+As a result of war losses, emigration and extermination of Hungarian Jews, the Hungarian-speaking population of Carpathian Ruthenia decreased from 161,000 in 1941 (Hungarian census) to 66,000 in 1947 (Soviet census), the low 1947 number is doubtless in part a result of Hungarians' fear to declare their true nationality.